 If you want to validate whether open-source OCR can work for your invoice formats before committing to a full pipeline build, start with PaddleOCR's PP-Structure module on a representative sample of 20-50 invoices from your most common vendors.
 That gives you the most realistic read on table extraction quality and will quickly surface the edge cases your pipeline would need to handle.

 General OCR engines give you raw text.
 The next question is always the same: how do you turn that text into structured invoice fields?
-Two open-source projects attack this problem from opposite directions.
+Two open-source approaches sit between raw OCR and a full extraction system: invoice2data is invoice-template driven, while docTR is a layout-aware OCR library that gives you spatial text output for your own extraction logic.

 invoice2data: Template-Based Extraction